Chuck Wagon Racing – Westerner Days, Red Deer

 Those that enjoy early western prairie architecture, will want to give themselves time to visit Lacombe, which has some of the best preserved early 20th century georgian buildings in the centre of town.
 This city is one of the best examples of restoration under Alberta’s Main Street program.
 Step back in time and take time to visit this town!

-Each fall there is a corn maze at Lacombe, where visitors can find their way through a labyrinth cut into a cornfield.
+Each fall there are several corn mazes, near the QEII Hwy, where visitors can find their way through a labyrinth cut into a cornfield.
 Each year the maze is also visible, from the air as a different image.

 For those seeking a western experience, with a bit of a twist, they may want to check-out the annual Tees Longears Days – Mule and Donkey Show.
 This event, sponsored by the Alberta Donkey & Mule Club, is held every August at the Tees Rodeo Grounds, 25 Km east of Lacombe on Hwy.
 12.